Code4HR/norfolkart-mobile/README.md

 norfolkart-mobile
 =================

-An Android interface for the iArtNorfolk data.
+A [Replicant] (http://www.replicant.us/) interface for the iArtNorfolk data.